 Paul Chill '85 became the Law School's first associate dean for clinical and experiential education in September 2013.
 He oversees the Law School's rich assortment of clinical programs as well as the individual externship program, first-year Lawyering Process, and several other experiential learning-based programs and activities.
 He also works with the associate dean for academic affairs to develop new clinical opportunities and promote innovative teaching methods in nonclinical courses.

 Ron and his staff work with alumni and other members of the Law School community who wish to support the advancement of the School through their philanthropy.
-They work collaboratively with the dean, the Law School Foundation and its board of directors to attract the private funding that is vital to keeping the UConn Law School in the forefront of legal education.
+They work collaboratively with the dean to attract the private funding that is vital to keeping the UConn Law School in the forefront of legal education.

 Donna manages the day-to-day fiscal operations of the Law School, including purchasing, accounts payable/receivable and daily cash management operations.
 Donna also oversees the bursar functions related to student billing and accounts.
 She provides budgetary and financial support to the dean's office and all Law School departments by preparing and analyzing financial reports.
 Donna received her bachelor's degree in economics from UConn.
 She serves as the financial liaison to UConn's main campus.

-Facilities operations staff are responsible for the execution and coordination of various services related to the Law School's physical plant, grounds and related infrastructure with the goal of providing an environment that promotes quality education in a safe setting.
-Operations Division handles day-to-day maintenance, custodial and general upkeep of facilities on the Law School campus.
+Jim manages the execution and coordination of various services related to the law school's physical plant, grounds and related infrastructure with the goal of providing an environment that promotes quality education in a safe setting.
+Under his direction, the Operations Division handles day-to-day maintenance, custodial and general upkeep of facilities on campus.
 This includes repairs to building and building systems, minor renovation projects, operation of utility systems (water, heat, AC and electrical) sanitation and recycling, groundskeeping, events, snow and ice control and related activities.
-To make a facilities request, please visit the Quick Links on the faculty/staff portal.

 Lisa has served as the registrar of the Law School since 1997 and has been in higher education administration since 1989.
 Lisa oversees the activities of the registrar's office including schedule preparation, registration, grades processing, degree conferral, exam administration and certification of attendance.
 As registrar, Lisa is the custodian of student records.